Super Bowl IV: American television

 Super Bowl IV was broadcast in the United States by CBS with play-by-play announcer Jack Buck (his only Super Bowl on television) and color commentator Pat Summerall, with Frank Gifford and Jack Whitaker reporting from the winning and losing locker rooms, respectively.
 After the season, Summerall was transferred to work alongside Ray Scott, whose broadcast partner Paul Christman died on March 2, 1970.
 This was the last Super Bowl that Gifford worked for CBS, as he left following the 1970 season to become the play-by-play announcer for Monday Night Football.
 Gifford did not work another Super Bowl until Super Bowl XIX, the first Super Bowl to air on ABC.

-While the game was a sellout, the NFL's unconditional blackout rules prohibited the live telecast from being shown in the New Orleans area.
+While the game was a sellout, the NFL's unconditional blackout rules prohibited the live telecast from being shown in the New Orleans area (the NFL allowed a tape-delayed broadcast to be aired at midnight by local affiliate WWL-TV).
+(Note: WWL-TV aired movies Iron Mistress and Strange Lady in Town between two episodes of The Honeymooners as filler programming.)

 CBS erased the videotape a few days after the game, as the network had done following the broadcasts of Super Bowl I and II.
 Videotape was expensive and television networks did not believe that old games were worth saving.
 For many years, the only known extant recording of the broadcast was one sourced from the CBC archives.
 The network and its French-language counterpart Télévision de Radio-Canada carried the broadcast, and it was saved because of Vikings coach Bud Grant's history in the CFL and the close proximity of Minnesota to Canada.
 CBC transferred the footage to black-and-white film using the kinescope process soon after the original broadcast, enabling reuse of the videotape.
 However, a color videotape of the first three quarters and a portion of the fourth quarter, including the pregame show and original commercials, was discovered in 2023 and is publicly available.

 44.27 million people in the U.S. watched the game on television, resulting in a rating of 39.4 and a market share of 69.